 Pros of staying in the 3rd & 4th arrondissements

-The Marais is another great choice for first time visitors due to its central location (and the very large Les Halles and Chatelet Metro stations nearby for handy connections).
+The Marais is another best location to stay in Paris for first time visitors due to its central location (and the very large Les Halles and Chatelet Metro stations nearby for handy connections).
 It is also close by the Louvre, St Germain and Notre Dame.
 The Marais is also the spiritual home of Paris’ Jewish population – complete with fab eating options at a good price.

 Cons of staying in the 3rd & 4th arrondissements